 - Whole blood value was actually plasma or serum.

 Chapter 724 | Texas Transportation Code — View the full text of state laws in Texas relating to implied consent.
 Find information about consent to the taking of a specimen, prohibitions on the taking of a specimen, and information that must be provided by officers before requesting specimens.
 Learn more about the different requirements relating to breath and blood specimens as well as an individual’s rights concerning additional analysis.

-If you were arrested in the greater DFW area for an alleged drunk driving crime after failing any kind of sobriety test, it is in your best interest to immediately retain legal counsel.
-Townsend, Gebhardt and Eppes can investigate how these tests were administered and fight to possibly get the criminal charges reduced or dismissed.
+If you were arrested in the greater DFW area for an alleged drunk driving crime after failing any sobriety test, it is in your best interest to immediately retain legal counsel.
+Gebhardt and Eppes, PLLC can investigate how these tests were administered and fight to get the criminal charges reduced or dismissed possibly.

-Fort Worth criminal defense lawyers Townsend, Gebhardt and Eppes represent clients in Weatherford, Fort Worth, Cleburne, Arlington, and several surrounding areas of Tarrant County, Parker County, and Johnson County.
+Fort Worth criminal defense lawyers Gebhardt and Eppes, PLLC represent clients in Weatherford, Fort Worth, Cleburne, Arlington, and several surrounding areas of Tarrant County, Parker County, and Johnson County.
 Call (817) 502-3600 or complete an online form to let our lawyers review your case and answer all of your legal questions during a free initial consultation.